 INSPIRING SUPER SUNDAY AD SPOTLIGHTS 13-YEAR-OLD BELOW-KNEE AMPUTEE FOOTBALL AND BASEBALL STAR ELIJAH SCHULTZ

-Airing pre-game in Joplin, the TV spot features seventh-grader Elijah Schultz, who got his first prosthetic from the Challenged Athletes Foundation at age four
+Airing in the pre-game show exclusively in Joplin, Missouri, the TV spot highlights seventh-grader Elijah Schultz, who received his first prosthetic from the Challenged Athletes Foundation at the age of four years old

+Joplin, MO, Jan.
+30, 2025 (GLOBE NEWSWIRE) -- Bob Babbitt, the Co-Founder of the Challenged Athletes Foundation (CAF), is sharing an extraordinary story of resilience and overcoming huge odds in a heartfelt Super Sunday ad airing only in Joplin, Missouri, the hometown of 13-year-old Elijah Schultz.
+Elijah, despite having a below-knee amputation and issues with the fingers on both hands, is starring as a quarterback in football and as a pitcher and center fielder in baseball.
+While Super Sunday ads that run nationally cost millions of dollars, the ad cost for this local 60-second commercial was only $1,000.

 Elijah was born in Ghana and living in an orphanage when, at 12 months, he was adopted by the Schultz family of Joplin, Missouri.
 Missing his left leg below the knee and with only three complete fingers due to fused digits, Elijah’s athletic journey began at age four when he received his first running leg through the Challenged Athletes Foundation (CAF).
 This pivotal moment set him on a path to defy expectations and excel in competitive sports.